 Flick our free, printable electricity worksheets on for science practice backed by engaging activities.
-Introduce children to elementary scientific concepts like appliances and devices that run on electricity, conductors, insulators, mains electricity, and batteries and watch them smartly understand and interact with the world around them.
-Get the little scientists jazzed up and get them exploring the science that's at work in the several electrical devices at home, such as the clock, the fan, the blender, and the vacuum cleaner, powered by our electricity worksheets pdf!
+Introduce children to elementary scientific concepts like appliances and devices that run on electricity, conductors, insulators, mains electricity, batteries, and more.
+Get the little scientists exploring the science that's at work in the electrical devices at home, such as the clock and the blender, powered by our electricity worksheets pdf!

-We recommend our worksheets on electricity for kids in grade 2 through grade 6.
+We recommend our worksheets on electricity for children in grade 2 through grade 6.

-Unlike a closed circuit, an open circuit is not a closed or continuous path.
-This printable exercise from our electricity worksheets has the 4th grade, 5th grade, and 6th grade children observing the diagram up-close and labeling the circuit as open/closed.
+Unlike a closed circuit, an open circuit is not a continuous path.
+This printable electricity worksheet has 4th grade, 5th grade, and 6th grade children observing the diagram up-close and labeling the circuit as open/closed.

 Which is a series circuit?
 Which is a parallel circuit?
 Iterate and reiterate the key differences between the two circuit types to help the grade 4 and grade 5 children identify correctly.
 Do write the answers in the blank space provided.

 Get off to an electrifying start by drawing a circuit with a cell, an open switch, and one light bulb - all connected in series in this pdf for grade 5 and grade 6?
 Read the instructions carefully and prove your electric moxie by drawing the circuits.